 You may take other business courses not listed on Waterloo's Schedule of Classes by cross-registering for them.
 This means you can take the course at Wilfrid Laurier (if approved) as if it were a University of Waterloo course.
 The Faculty of Mathematics offers advice and enrolment assistance for Wilfrid Laurier Business courses.

 Cross-registration may sometimes only be available at the start of each term depending on space availability in the requested course.
 For example Kinesiology and Physical Education (KPE) courses available to non-KPE students are only posted at the beginning of each term along with the registration details.
 A cross-registration form is required for online Wilfrid Laurier courses and for all non-Business courses.

 Letter of Permission

 Students must be in “satisfactory” or better academic standing to take courses at another university.
 In order for the course to be transferred back to your Waterloo degree program, you must achieve a grade of 60% or higher in the course.
 Please consult the Undergraduate Calendar for complete details and submit the completed Letter of Permission form and course descriptions for the courses requested to the Recreation Undergraduate Office for review and approval.
-It takes about 3-4 weeks to arrange this, so start the process early as you will not be able to enrol in courses at the other university until they have received the Letter of Permission from Waterloo acknowledging that you are allowed to take the course(s) for credit at Waterloo.
+It takes about three to four weeks to arrange this, so start the process early as you will not be able to enrol in courses at the other university until they have received the Letter of Permission from Waterloo acknowledging that you are allowed to take the course(s) for credit at Waterloo.
 There is a processing fee as noted on the form.

-There are many opportunities to study abroad through exchange agreements with schools around the world including, Australia, Central America, Europe, and Asia.
+There are many opportunities to study abroad through exchange agreements with schools around the world including: Australia, Central America, Europe and Asia.